Mark Wood (cricketer): 2020 – 2022

 In September 2022, Wood was named in England's squad for the 2022 ICC Men's T20 world cup in Australia.
 Wood was the fastest bowler of the tournament and played in every Super 12 game for England before succumbing to injury and missing out on the semi-final and final.
 England went on to win the tournament, making Wood one of only 6 players to win both the 2019 ODI and 2022 T20 world cups.

 2023

 Wood was recalled for the Third Test of the 2023 Ashes Series where he was named man of the match.
 In the match he took a collective 7/100 and scored 40 runs from 16 balls.

 2024

-In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in England's squad for the 2024 ICC Men's T20 World Cup tournament.
+He played five games in the tournament, taking three wickets at an average of 37.66.

+In July 2024, Wood was recalled to the England test squad for the series against the West Indies following the retirement of James Anderson.

+2025

+Wood sustained a medial ligament knee injury in February, during England's Champions Trophy match against Afghanistan.
+He returned to play the first Ashes test in November, during which the injury recurred.
+It would be his last match for England.

+Retirement

+Wood announced his retirement from international cricket in September 2026, just prior to the expiry of his three-year central contract, after having battled a knee injury from the 2025 Champions Trophy for the previous nineteen months.

 Personal life

 Wood is married, with a son.
 He is a teetotaler, and a supporter of the Labour Party.
 He is a supporter of AFC Wimbledon.